Douglas Rushkoff: Religion

 In Nothing Sacred: The Truth About Judaism, Rushkoff explores the medium of religion and intellectually deconstructs the Bible and the ways that he says religion fails to provide true connectivity and transformative experiences.

+Magic and the Supernatural

+On February 2, 2023, Rushkoff proclaimed to the world that "Magic is Real", the title of his Medium post in which Rushkoff related two improbable events he claimed to have experienced.
+Rushkoff continued to explore these themes of magic and the limits of scientific thinking in his blogs in 2023, 2024, 2025.

 Currency

 Most recently, Douglas Rushkoff has turned his critical lens to the medium of currency.
 One of the most important concepts that he creates and develops is the notion of social currency, or the degree to which certain content and media can facilitate and/or promote relationships and interactions between members of a community.
 Rushkoff mentions jokes, scandals, blogs, ambiance, i.e. anything that would engender "water cooler" talk, as social currency.

 In his book, Life, Inc. and his dissertation "Monopoly Moneys", Rushkoff takes a look at physical currency and the history of corporatism.
 Beginning with an overview of how money has been gradually centralized throughout time, and pondering the reasons and consequences of such a fact, he goes on to demonstrate how our society has become defined by and controlled by corporate culture.